CesarPasillas/Learning_Scala/README.md

 This project is created for **Programming Squirrel** site, that will be growing and growing, maybe you want to check out the page.

-If you want to learn Scala you can check out the [Scala Website](https://www.scala-lang.org/).
+If you want to learn more about Scala you can check out the [Scala Website](https://www.scala-lang.org/).

 ## Getting Started